Home

 Optimizations

-Note that when we compute whether a point is in the shadow of an object, the order in which the objects intersected by the shadow ray doesn't matter.
-It doesn't matter if the object that the shadow ray intersects is not the closest object to the ray's origin.
-All we care about in this case of a shadow ray is to know if the ray intersects an object at all in which case the point from which the shadow ray was cast is in shadow.
+Note that when we compute whether a point is in the shadow of an object, the order in which the objects are intersected by the shadow ray does not matter.
+It does not matter if the object that the shadow ray intersects is not the closest object to the ray's origin.
+All we care about in this case of a shadow ray is to know if the ray intersects any object at all; in which case, the point from which the shadow ray was cast is in shadow.
 Practically, this means that for shadow rays, we could very well return from the trace function as soon as we intersect one object in the scene.
 This can potentially save some computation time.

-Though this optimization is only possible if all the objects in the scene are fully opaque.
-If some of the objects are transparent, then light rays that are potentially being attenuated while traveling through these semi-opaque objects should keep traversing the objects until they either encounter an opaque object on their way to the light or reach the light itself (only in the case of spherical lights, not in the case of distant light which is assumed to be located at infinity).
-In this section, we will not show how to handle semi-opaque objects for shadow rays.
-Trying to optimize the code for shadow ray if you plan to support semi-opaque objects, later on, is not worth the pain but is left as an exercise if you wish to.
+However, this optimization is only possible if all the objects in the scene are fully opaque.
+If some of the objects are transparent, then light rays that are potentially being attenuated while traveling through these semi-transparent objects should continue traversing the objects until they either encounter an opaque object on their way to the light or reach the light itself (only in the case of spherical lights, not in the case of distant light which is assumed to be located at infinity).
+In this section, we will not show how to handle semi-transparent objects for shadow rays.
+Trying to optimize the code for shadow rays if you plan to support semi-transparent objects later on is not worth the effort but is left as an exercise if you wish to explore it.

 Shadow-Acne: Avoiding Self-Intersection

-Figure 4: ray tracing acne is caused by numerical precision errors.
-Because of numerical precision, the shadow ray origin is below the surface from which the ray is cast, causing a self-intersection.
+Figure 4: Ray tracing acne is caused by numerical precision errors.
+Because of numerical precision, the shadow ray's origin is below the surface from which the ray is cast, causing a self-intersection.

-One problem often occurs though when ray tracing is used to compute shadows.
-This problem is known as shadow-acne and can be seen in the adjacent image (top).
-It is a visual artifact that appears in the shape of small black dots on the surface of objects.
-Because of some small numerical errors introduced by the fact that numbers in our 3D engine can only be represented within a certain precision, sometimes, the intersection point is not exactly directly above the surface, but slightly below.
-When this happens and that a shadow ray is cast in the light direction, then rather than intersecting no object at all or some other object above the object's surface, the shadow intersects the surface from which it is cast.
+One common problem when using ray tracing to compute shadows is known as shadow-acne, which can be seen in the adjacent image (top).
+This visual artifact appears as small black dots on the surface of objects.
+Due to some small numerical errors, introduced by the finite precision of numbers in our 3D engine, sometimes the intersection point is not directly above the surface, but slightly below.
+When this happens and a shadow ray is cast in the light direction, instead of intersecting no object at all or some other object above the object's surface, the shadow ray intersects the surface from which it is cast.
 In other words, we have a case of self-intersection.
-Of course, an object can very well cast a shadow on itself, but in this particular case, it is a mistake, as it only happens because the intersection point is below the surface rather than just on the surface.
+Although an object can very well cast a shadow on itself, in this particular case, it is a mistake, as it only happens because the intersection point is below the surface rather than just on the surface.
 This situation is depicted in figure 4 (middle).
-The primary ray intersects a surface, but the point of intersection computed from the ray origin and direction as well as the intersection distance \(t\) happens to be slightly below the surface rather than just on top of it.
-Shooting a shadow ray from that position leads to the shadow ray intersecting the surface that the point should be on, and the point is marked as being in shadow.
+The primary ray intersects a surface, but the point of intersection computed from the ray origin and direction, as well as the intersection distance \(t\), happens to be slightly below the surface rather than just on top of it.
+Shooting a shadow ray from that position leads to the shadow ray intersecting the surface that the point should be on, marking the point as being in shadow.

-Different methods can be used to alleviate this problem.
-One solution is to use double-precision rather than single-precision floating-point numbers.
-In other words, using double instead of float.
-Though this doesn't eliminate the problem.
-It just makes it less likely to happen.
-Another simpler and more robust solution consists of systematically displacing the origin of the shadow ray in the direction of the surface normal, to move it above the surface (Figure 4, bottom).
-The amount by which you displace or move the point in the normal direction is left to the user and can be tweaked on a scene basis.
-This value is often referred to in ray-tracer as shadow bias.
+Several methods can be used to alleviate this problem.
+One solution is to use double-precision rather than single-precision floating-point numbers, i.e., using double instead of float.
+Though this doesn't eliminate the problem, it makes it less likely to occur.
+A simpler and more robust solution consists of systematically displacing the origin of the shadow ray in the direction of the surface normal to move it above the surface (Figure 4, bottom).
+The amount by which you displace or move the point in the normal direction is left to the user and can be tweaked on a scene-by-scene basis.
+This value is often referred to in ray-tracers as shadow bias.

 The term shadow bias is also used with shadow maps.
 Check the lesson on shadow maps.